 - Workshop organisers will instruct Attendees regarding the specific dynamics of their events.

-- Attendees can choose whether they wish to engage or not with the video component of the event.
+- Depending on the format of the session, for example as a Zoom Video Webinar, Attendees will have their video and audio automatically muted.
+In other cases, Attendees can choose whether they wish to engage or not with the video component of the event.
 Both options of video on or off are valid.

-- Questions for sessions, panels, keynotes, or workshops will begin only once the moderator and/or organizers invite questions.
+- If the Attendees’ video and audio has been muted, they can communicate and pose their questions via the chat function or the Q&A section.
+Otherwise, questions for sessions, panels, keynotes, or workshops will begin only once the moderator and/or organizers invite questions.
 Do not interrupt either speakers or moderators to pose questions.

 - Attendees are welcome to post comments on the chat function of the platforms used by GIFCon during sessions, panels, keynotes, or workshops, as long as they abide by our COC.